Cavone/Password_generator/README.md

 # Password_generator
-a simple password generator written in c.
+a simple password generator written in C.